-The following alternatives include all the elements of the scope adopted above.
-The main difference between the alternatives is the trip limit amount, which specifies the maximum allowable amount of the CPS for when the directed fishery is closed.
+The following alternatives were approved for consideration.
+They differ primarily in the trip limit amount, which specifies the maximum allowable amount of the CPS harvested by these small-scale fisheries when the directed fishery of that CPS is closed.

 Alternative 1, Status Quo: This alternative would retain the existing management approach to small-scale fishing activities, which are allowed when the directed fisheries are open, but are required to shut down when the directed fishery is closed.
-There would be no de minimis landings allowed during a fishery closure for a given stock, aside from existing allowances for incidental catch and tribal harvest.
+There would be no directed landings allowed during a fishery closure for a given stock, aside from existing allowances for live bait and tribal harvest.